Home

 Latest Discussions

-• Dear colleagues, The African Regional Interest Group (AfRIG) of the International Society for Pharmacoepidemiology (ISPE) and the Medicines Utilisation Research in Africa (MURIA) group are extending the abstract submission deadline for the 5th Annual ...
+• Dear Colleagues, The ISPE Africa Regional Interest Group and the Medicines Utilisation Research in Africa (MURIA) Group are excited to announce that registration is now open for the 5th Annual Conference on Pharmacoepidemiology in Africa, to be held ...

 Slide